Why is the Hummer EV being a controversial vehicle for environmental defenders?

 Regulators are beginning to address the issue, including National Transportation Safety Board chairwoman Jennifer Homendy, who delivered a speech Wednesday in Washington, D.C.

-“I am concerned about the increased risk of serious injury and death for all road users due to heavier curb weights and the increasing size, power and performance of vehicles on our roads, including electric vehicles,” Homendy said, speaking specifically of the Hummer, saying its weight “has a significant impact on the safety of all road users.”
+“I am concerned regarding the increased risk of serious injury and death for all road users due to heavier curb weights and the increasing size, power and performance of vehicles on our roads, including electric vehicles,” Homendy said, speaking specifically of the Hummer, saying its weight “has a significant impact on the safety of all road users.”

 When the original Hummer peaked in popularity nearly two decades ago, it created a culture clash between off-roaders who appreciated the truck’s rock-jumping ability and environmentalists who decried its spectacularly wasteful 10 mpg.